python/cpython/Doc/library/enum.rst

       ...
 BLUE = auto()
       >>> test_simple_enum(CheckedColor, Color)

-   If differences are found, a :exc:`ValueError` is raised.
+   If differences are found, a :exc:`TypeError` is raised.